🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 • Bounty payments are processed in bulk on the 1st and 15th of every month.

-• In-Scope submissions are typically triaged within 5-7 business days, with critical issues typically having a much faster turnaround.
-Out-of-Scope submissions are triaged as time allows.
+• In-Scope submissions are triaged according to the priority level shown to you on the researcher dashboard, with critical issues having a much faster turnaround.
+Out-of-Scope submissions are triaged as time allows or rejected immediately upon submission.

 • Remember that when you participate in our Bug Bounty program, you are giving back to the security of the WordPress ecosystem.
 All of the vulnerabilities submitted to us are added to the Wordfence Intelligence vulnerability database which is given back to the community through webhook and API access completely for free.
 All other WordPress-centric vulnerability databases charge for this level of access.